imbhanubista/meroMediaFrontend/README.md

 ## Simple Media Frontend

 ## Technology Used
+- React
-- React -Routing with react-router-dom -Redux with Redux Persist -API calling with axios -REST API implementation -Chakra UI and it's component.
+-Routing with react-router-dom
+-Redux with Redux Persist
+-API calling with axios
+-REST API implementation
+-Chakra UI and it's component
+-React-toastify

 ## Lesson learned
--Implementation of redux in real world project -Private routing -Authentication and Unauthentication API calling more on API calling. -CRUD operation
+-Implementation of redux in real world project -Private routing
+-Authentication and Unauthentication API calling more on API calling -CRUD operation